Find Affordable College Courses

 Arkadelphia, AR

-Henderson State University landed the #10 spot in the 2023 rankings for the most popular bachelor’s degree visual and performing arts programs.
-Located in the town of Arkadelphia, Henderson State University is a public school with a small student population.
+Henderson State University did quite well in this year’s ranking of the most popular places for visual and performing arts students to get a bachelor’s degree.
+It came in at #10 on the list.
+Located in the distant town of Arkadelphia, Henderson State University is a public school with a small student population.

 Women make up 77% of the visual and performing arts majors at the school.